codesplinta/mocklets/README.md

 ## More Basic Examples (on the server)

-Below are some more ways you can use `mockelts`.
+Below are some more ways you can use `mocklets`.

+- Imagine we have a simple **ExpressJS** app with one route defined that reads a file from disk and serves the contents down to the http client.
+See below:

 >src/controller/downloads/getFile.js
 ```js